Washington Writers' Publishing House

 Proof work carefully.
 More details on the WWPH Style sheet, which can be found here.
 Although winners can expect to collaborate with a WWPH writer/editor prior to publication, we are seeking completed, polished manuscripts.

-Multiple submissions are permitted if submitted separately, each with a submission fee.
+One submission per category.
 Once submitted, manuscripts cannot be altered.

 Simultaneous submissions to other publishers are permitted, but please notify us immediately if your manuscript is accepted elsewhere.
 Only poets who have not published books with us are invited to enter this category.